Mikkomario/Utopia-Scala/Ambassador/README.md

 This module initially targets Google and Zoom as 3rd party OAuth targets.
 Other services may require some tweaks in order to be fully supported.
 However, I made the base of this module with scalability in mind so that other services can be supported when necessary.
-- If you need to use this module with some other OAuth service and need some changes, please contact me.
+- If you need to use this module with some other OAuth service and need some changes, please contact me so that we can collaborate on its implementation.
-  I'll be glad to help you.

 ## Available Extensions
 - utopia.ambassador.database.**AuthDbExtensions**